End of the Road (Thunderbirds)

 "End of the Road" is an episode of Thunderbirds, a British Supermarionation television series created by Gerry and Sylvia Anderson and filmed by their production company AP Films (later Century 21 Productions) for ITC Entertainment.
 Written by Dennis Spooner and directed by David Lane, it was first broadcast on 25 November 1965 on ATV Midlands as the ninth episode of Series One.
 It is the 14th episode in the official running order.

-Set in the 2060s, Thunderbirds follows the missions of International Rescue, a secret organisation which uses technologicallyadvanced rescue vehicles to save human life.
+Set in the 2060s, Thunderbirds follows the missions of International Rescue, a secret organisation which uses technologically advanced rescue vehicles to save human life.
 The lead characters are ex-astronaut Jeff Tracy, founder of International Rescue, and his five adult sons, who pilot the organisation's primary vehicles: the Thunderbird machines.
-In "End of the Road", Tracy Island goes into security lockdown when it receives an unexpected visit from businessman Eddie Houseman, an old boyfriend of International Rescue member Tin-Tin Kyranoto the annoyance of Tin-Tin's admirer Alan Tracy.
-Eddie leaves the island none the wiser as to the Tracys' double lives, but when his desperate attempt to save his construction company's road-building project leaves his truck teetering on the edge of a cliff, the family are forced to risk security by going to the aid of someone who knows their public identity.
+In "End of the Road", a construction company is under pressure to lay a road through a mountain range before monsoon season.
+In his haste to complete the job, civil engineer Eddie Houseman plants explosive charges that leave his vehicle teetering on a cliff edge.
+International Rescue must save Eddie, who was a former flame of Tin-Tin and who had just visited Tracy Island, without revealing their identities to him.

 In 1966, Century 21 released an audio adaptation of "End of the Road" on vinyl EP record (Thunderbird 2, catalogue number MA 109) with narration from voice actor David Graham as regular character Brains.
 The episode had its first UK-wide network broadcast on 10 January 1992 on BBC2.

 Plot

-Construction company Gray & Houseman is on course to complete its latest project: a mountain road in Southeast Asia.
-While co-founder Eddie Houseman captains an explosives truck blasting a way through the rock, his business partner Bob Gray heads the company's multi-storey Road Construction Vehicle, which tarmacs the path Eddie has cut.
+The Gray & Houseman Construction company is building a road through a mountain range in Southeast Asia, using its amazing road-building vehicle, but the contract must be completed before the monsoon season..
+While co-founder Eddie Houseman captains an explosives truck blasting a pathway through the mountains, his business partner Bob Gray heads the company's multi-storey Road Construction Vehicle, which tarmacs the path Eddie has cut.

-Taking a holiday, Eddie pilots a light aircraft to Tracy Island to drop in on an old girlfriend: Tin-Tin Kyrano (voiced by Christine Finn).
-This unexpected visit forces Jeff (voiced by Peter Dyneley) to initiate the "Operation Cover-Up" security protocols to hide all trace of International Rescue.
-Tin-Tin is delighted to see Eddie and the couple spend the evening together.
-Alan (voiced by Matt Zimmerman), Tin-Tin's admirer, is teased by Virgil and Gordon (David Holliday and David Graham) for being left out.
+Eddie has done all the explosives work, and leaves the final part of the job to Bob and is ready to leave on vacation; he pays a call on his old friend Tin-Tin Kyrano on Tracy Island.
+The unexpected visit forces Jeff to initiate the "Operation Cover-Up" security protocols to hide all trace of International Rescue.
+Alan is less than pleased to see Tin-Tin's old flame sweeping her off her feet again and is teased by Virgil and Gordon.

-At the road, the rock cutting is weakened by seismic activity and unseasonably early monsoon rains, bringing work to a halt.
-Hearing the news, Eddie flies home without saying goodbye to Tin-Tin, leaving her heartbroken.
+Back at the road construction project, the mountain range is crumbling into the pathway cleared by Eddie and will never survive the monsoon.
+When Eddie hears the news, he immediately leaves without saying goodbye to Tin-Tin, leaving her upset.
 Eager to revive his own relationship with Tin-Tin, Alan is tactless in his attempt to console her, creating a rift between them.
-Grandma (voiced by Christine Finn) promises to help Alan get back into favour.
+Grandma promises to help Alan get back into favour.